Docker-Daze/itu-minitwit/report/report.md

 The deployment process follows a structured chain format to ensure reliability and minimize downtime.
 The steps are as follows:

+1. **Testing**
+   Once the linting checks pass, the commit undergoes testing to validate that all components work together as expected.

-1. **Linting and Code Quality Checks**
+2. **Linting and Code Quality Checks**
    The code is first analyzed for adherence to linting and formatting standards.
 This ensures that the codebase remains clean and maintainable.

-2. **Integration Testing**
-   Once the linting checks pass, the commit undergoes rigorous integration testing to validate that all components work together as expected.

 3. **Deployment with Rolling Updates**
    If the commit successfully passes all previous stages, the deployment process begins.
 Rolling updates are utilized to ensure a seamless transition.
 This approach guarantees that if the deployment encounters any issues, an unaffected backup server remains operational to handle the workload while the problem is resolved.